go-easygen/easygen/cli-project.md

 1. Provide a `.yaml` file -- [picv.yaml](https://github.com/suntong/picv/blob/0.2.0/picv.yaml).
 You can see that the `.yaml` file only changes in its organization, while the content are reused nearly 100%, only that [new sub-commands are added](https://github.com/suntong/picv/blob/10daaa84d9545ffb129c4909de7019dc896fd0be/picv.yaml) and [options have been shifted around](https://github.com/suntong/picv/commit/10daaa84d9545ffb129c4909de7019dc896fd0be#diff-78301e4359962421c827625b6393ab5b).
 1. Provide a code-gen shell script -- [picvCLIGen.sh](https://github.com/suntong/picv/blob/0.2.0/picvCLIGen.sh) and run it to generate [picvCLIDef.go](https://github.com/suntong/picv/blob/0.2.0/picvCLIDef.go).
 This step is exactly as above.
-1. Extract the commented out code to [picvMain.go](https://github.com/suntong/picv/blob/0.2.0/picvMain.go) and [cmdCut.go.go](https://github.com/suntong/picv/blob/0.2.0/cmdCut.go.go).
+1. Extract the commented out code to [picvMain.go](https://github.com/suntong/picv/blob/0.2.0/picvMain.go), [cmdCut.go](https://github.com/suntong/picv/blob/0.2.0/cmdCut.go) and the new [cmdArch.go](https://github.com/suntong/picv/blob/0.2.0/cmdArch.go).
 Note that I leave the _Main dispatcher_ in `picvMain.go` in this case, because it is clearer, as each sub commands just need to deal with their own handling.
-1. Now the code wire-frames is done, and ready for compilation and execution.
+1. Now the code wire-frame is done, and ready for compilation and execution.

 ```
 $ picv -h